Design comparison

 Community feedback

-- @adonmez04Posted about 1 year ago
+- @adonmez04Posted over 1 year ago

 Hi, @rsacharias.
 That's a good solution.
 Keep coding.
 Here are some important tips.